DongminWu/markdown_notebook/Notes/Kernel-Method-in-Machine-Learning/Kernel-Method-in-Machine-Learning.md

 ![](./img/2017-09-20-01-09-53.png)

-This explaination will be used in next few sections.
+This explanation will be used in next few sections.

 > <<<< end of my notes